ericchase/browser--stylesheets/README.md

 # stylesheets
-Style-sheets for use with the Stylus extension to modify the styles of existing webpages.
+Stylesheets for use with the Stylus extension to modify the styles of existing webpages.

 ### usage
 To use these, please install a stylesheet injection extension for your browser.